On the upper critical dimension of the KPZ universality class: KPZ and related equations on a fully connected graph: Definitions and details

 A way to address this numerical instability issue is to replace the nonlinear term $(\nabla h_i)^2$ by a control function $f\!\left((\nabla h_i)^2\right)$, where $f(x) = (1 - e^{-c x})/c$ and $c>0$ is an adjustable parameter \cite{Marcos2025,Dasgupta1996,Dasgupta1997}.
 This procedure, known as the controlled-instability approach, mitigates the onset of numerical instabilities that arise from the nonlinear term.
 In this framework, the parameter $c$ must be chosen as small as possible in order to accurately approximate the KPZ equation, while still being sufficiently large to suppress numerical instabilities.
 Accordingly, the discretized equation employed in this work to integrate the KPZ equation reads

 Hereafter, we will refer to this integration method as the control instability (CI) scheme.
 Two important points should be emphasized here.
 First, in principle the instability originates from the discretization of the KPZ equation, rather than from the equation itself.
-Second, this modification corresponds to the introduction of an infinite series of higher-order powers of $(\nabla h_i)^2$, with coefficients that depend on the value of $c$, which should not alter the hydrodynamic scaling behavior\cite{Dasgupta1996,Dasgupta1997,Miranda2008,Ales2019,Song2021}.
+Second, this modification corresponds to the introduction of an infinite series of higher-order powers of $(\nabla h_i)^2$, with coefficients that depend on the value of $c$, which should not alter the hydrodynamic scaling behavior\cite{Dasgupta1996,Dasgupta1997,Miranda2008,Ales2019,Song2021}, provided that the value of this parameter is chosen so that the control acts only on rare, large-gradient events responsible for numerical instabilities.
+If the control parameter value is not chosen appropriately, or if the control acts frequently, the CI scheme can indeed alter the effective dynamics.
+In that case, it should be regarded primarily as a diagnostic tool rather than as a faithful regularization of the original dynamics.